 To add a touch of realism, here is my final result as you probably would have seen it in a Silver Age comic… with the colours slightly misaligned or ‘off register’ :0)

 This concludes Part 9 of my History of ‘Ben Day dots’ — many of which, as you now know, weren’t really Ben Day dots at all.
-As I said at the end of Part 9a: please send comments and corrections.
+As I said before, please send comments and corrections.
 I’m trying to break new ground with this attempt at a thorough history of the topic.
 I may have got some things wrong, or made some things less than clear.
-I know some material got left out to keep the post brief… or briefer than it could have been, anyway!

-And as I said, I’m not committing myself to a Part 10 at this point.
+I’m not committing myself to a Part 10 at this point.
 Coming full circle to where I started, with the 1960s and the type of comics — and of course dots! — that Roy Lichtenstein copied, seems enough for now.
 I hope you’ve enjoyed discovering this stuff alongside me.

-Once again, thanks are due to Mildred Marsh, Cynthia Blake and all their colleagues at the Chemical Color Plate Corporation, and to Andrea Rapacz at the Connecticut Historical Society for sending me the the texts from their exhibition, to Lars Teglbjaerg for the Frank Bolle romance panel, to Dewey Cassell for the Batman page; to Craig Sheaks for the Opaque Red photo; to Craig Yoe for explaining how widespread the ‘grey paint’ method probably was — the alternative comics colour separation method (more research needed!), to Nicholas Burns for many things, and to Pascal Lise for a stimulating discussion about 50% tints.
-Also to Todd Klein, Anthony Tollin and Bob Rozakis for writing about comics colouring online.
+Once again, thanks are due to Mildred Marsh, Cynthia Blake and all their colleagues at the Chemical Color Plate Corporation, and to Andrea Rapacz at the Connecticut Historical Society for sending me the the texts from their exhibition; to Lars Teglbjaerg for the Frank Bolle romance panel; to Dewey Cassell for the Batman page; to Craig Sheaks for the Opaque Red photo; to Craig Yoe for explaining how widespread the ‘grey paint’ method probably was — the alternative comics colour separation method (more research needed!); to Nicholas Burns for many things, and to Pascal Lise for a stimulating discussion about 50% tints.
+Also to Todd Klein, Anthony Tollin, José Villarrubia and Bob Rozakis for writing about comics colouring online — look for their stuff!

 Main content © Guy Lawley 2021